 The pieces of the vanity that I could remove, the doors & drawers, would be easier to sand & paint elsewhere.
-My workspace of choice, and due to no other via options, ended up being in the garage.
+My work space of choice, and due to no other viable options, ended up being in the garage.
 I like to keep my car parked in the garage.
 It would have to live in the driveway until I finished my project, hence my motivation to complete painting the vanity.

 The pain was that I couldn’t park my car in the garage until the work was done.
 The idea is to make it difficult NOT to complete the project.
 In other words, what needs to happen to ultimately force you to “get r done”, in the words of Larry The Cable Guy.
 That caused me pain.
 It’s funny how little things like that causes us pain.
 It’s not a big thing but still causes a pain of sorts.

 I moved my car into the driveway, set up a table, covered it with a tarp and started this piece of the project.
 This was actually the last piece.
 Everything else was done, including the vanity shell.
 My motivation to complete this project was to move away from pain.

 So, what is your motivation to complete a project?